ColeFeely6/ColeFeely6.github.io/_posts/2023-12-18-2023-100-days-of-daily-training.md

 Most of my sessions at the gym followed two types of formats:

 **Format A:**
-Warm-up on a big lift
+- Warm-up on a big lift
-3-4 sets of a Big Lift
+- 3-4 sets of a Big Lift
-3 sets Dumbbell variation of big lift superset with a pull movement Accessories if I have time
+- 3 sets Dumbbell variation of big lift - superset with a pull movement
+- Accessories if I have time

 **Example:**
-Warm up on Squats
+- Warm up on Squats
-3-4 sets of heavy Squats
+- 3-4 sets of heavy Squats
-3 sets of DB Bench Superset with Franco Pull-ups
+- 3 sets of DB Bench Superset with Franco Pull-ups

 **Format B:**
-2-3 sets of all the main 4 movements (Push-Pull-Squat-Hinge) Lots of Supersets
+- 2-3 sets of all the main 4 movements (Push-Pull-Squat-Hinge)
+- Lots of Supersets
-2-3 sets of accessories if time
+- 2-3 sets of accessories if time

 **Example:**
-2 sets of Kettlebell Lunges
-Superset with Ring Dips
+- 2 sets of Kettlebell Lunges superset with Ring Dips
-2 sets of Kettlebell Swings
-Superset with Suspension Trainer Rows
+- 2 sets of Kettlebell Swings superset with Suspension Trainer Rows
-2 sets of Kettlebell Presses
-Superset with Calf Raises
+- 2 sets of Kettlebell Presses superset with Calf Raises
-2 sets of EZ Bar Curls
-Superset with EZ Bar Overhead Tri Extension
+- 2 sets of EZ Bar Curls superset with EZ Bar Overhead Tri Extension

 But a lot of the time, I wasn't able to train in they gym.
 Luckily, I have a sandbag, resistance bands, NordStick, DIY suspension trainer and ab wheel at home so I could always string things together at home.
 These workouts took format B (obviously using variations of movements with equipment I had) but I when I started to incorporate KOT training into my routine, I would have 2 superset combinations and then the KOT routine.
 Although I didn't train according to a set program, nearly all my movements were the same from week to week.
 I needed it to be this way because when I stepped in the gym, the available equipment I could use would vary daily.
 This mostly included Split Squats and Lunges, Dips, Push-ups, Suspension trainer press or fly and Dumbbell Bench, Swings, Nordic Curls, Snatches, Cleans and RDLs, Press, Push Press, Arnold Press, Lu Raise, Lateral Raise and Front Raise, Pullovers, Pull-up variations, pull-downs and row variations.
 Accessories were arms, core, traps and calf raises.